 How samples are processed may vary from lab to lab, or a lab may process different sample types differently.
 Having customisable workflows allows you to configure the system to work with your needs rather than changing the way you work to meet a system’s functionality.
 Workflow management is the ability to define the steps required to complete the analysis of a sample.
 For example, a lab may process both GMP and non-GMP samples.
 For GMP samples, the workflow may include an addition Validation step to independently check test results whereas this step may not be required for non-GMP samples.

 Configuring user accounts should be essential functionality for any system.
 This is the core function that controls system access and permissions.
 The ability to create new user accounts and remove and/or lock user accounts will also give you the most flexibility in controlling access.
-Further functionality to support user management are Roles and Groups.
-Roles are user account settings which can be applied and managed across multiple user accounts to facilitate administration.
-Groups can segregate visibility to a set of user accounts.

 The end document provided to a customer or a management meeting is important to get right and data displayed accurately.
 The reporting functionality in a LIMS should provide you with enough flexibility to customise the layout and contents.
-Advanced reporting functionality would allow you to create your own queries and format reports to meet your requirements.

 A web client or sometimes referred to as web portal can provide a selected user base to access functionality of a LIMS through a web-browser.
 This allows full portability and access to data wherever you are so long as you have internet connection.